 If a default were to occur, the lenders under our senior credit facilities could accelerate the amounts outstanding under the credit facilities.
 In addition, the lenders under these agreements could terminate their commitments to lend to us.
 If the lenders under these agreements accelerate the repayment of borrowings, we may not have sufficient liquid assets at that time to repay the amounts then outstanding under our indebtedness or be able to find additional alternative financing.
-Even if we could obtain additional alternative financing may not be favorable or acceptable to us.
+Even if we could obtain additional alternative financing, the terms of the financing may not be favorable or acceptable to us.